rajkumardubey/DataStructure/src/self/learning/graph/README.md

 ### Breadth First Search

-BFS is a traversing algorithm where you should start traversing from a selected node (source or starting node) and traverse the graph layer-wise thus exploring the neighbour nodes (nodes which are directly connected to source node).
+BFS is a traversing algorithm where you should start traversing fromSortedArray a selected node (source or starting node) and traverse the graph layer-wise thus exploring the neighbour nodes (nodes which are directly connected to source node).
 You must then move towards the next-level neighbour nodes.

 As the name BFS suggests, you are required to traverse the graph breadth-wise as follows: